PurdueECE264/2020FallProblems-Lu/HW17Huffman1/README.md

 ![](huffman04.png)

+Please check the `inputs` directory for sample inputs.
+Please notice that the input does *not* have space or new line separating them.
+This requirement allows space or new line to be part of the data.

 Your Program's Output
 =====================

-Your program will output the codes of the characters:
+Your program will the characters, its ASCII value (in decimal), and the codes

 ```
-A 00
+A 65 00
-m 010
+m 109 010
-# 0110
+# 35 0110
-G 0111
+G 71 0111
-c 10
+c 99 10
-s 11
+s 115 11
 ```

 The order of your output does not matter because the output will be sorted before comparison with